IPFC/ipfc-extension/README.md

 `$ docker pull jewcub/ipfc-extension`

 `$ docker run -it jewcub/ipfc-extension`
-to export the generated files back out: in a new terminal
+you should see `Welcome to Node.js v12.16.3.` thsn, to export the generated files back out: in a **new terminal**
 `$ docker ps`
 find the container ID
 `$ docker export <ID> > ipfc-extension-export.tar`